 BioZorb Lawsuit

 The BioZorb lawsuit is centered around an implantable device designed to serve as a three-dimensional marker for soft tissue sites after breast cancer surgeries like lumpectomies.
 With its spiral structure made from a bioabsorbable compound, the device includes six titanium radiopaque clips intended to guide radiation therapy.
 It works.
-But plaintiffs in these cases are alleging that instead of integrating seamlessly into their recovery process, BioZorb has caused painful scarring, infection.
-These complications were not adequately disclosed and that is the foundation of this litigation.
+But plaintiffs in these cases are alleging that instead of integrating seamlessly into their recovery process, BioZorb has caused painful scarring and infection.
+These complications were not adequately disclosed.
+That is the foundation of this litigation.

 BioZorb’s design, compounded by misleading marketing, has left many patients unprepared for the realities of their post-implantation experience.
 Biozorb lawsuits against Hologic assert that the company failed to adequately warn patients and doctors about the potential for serious complications, such as chronic pain, tissue inflammation, disfigurement, and device migration.